GreenAbayomi/GreenAbayomi/README.md

 - 👋 Hi, I’m Green Abayomi
-- 👀 I want to become a Software Engineer
+- 👀 I'm a Software Engineer
 - 🌱 I’m currently learning nodeJS and reactJS.
 - 📫 How to reach me https://www.linkedin.com/in/abayomi-green-585273118